mialkin/docs/tools/kafka.md

 Key things to remember about ZooKeeper:

-- Manages list of brokers
+- Manages list of *brokers*, i.e. Kafka nodes
 - Elects broker leaders when a broker goes down
 - Sends notifications on a new broker, new topic, deleted topic, lost brokers, etc
 - Consumer offsets are not stored in ZooKeeper, only the metadata of the cluster is stored in ZooKeeper